 - A 'casual employee' - but not all workers who are called 'casual' really are so.
 If a so-called “casual” employee has worked on a regular basis and systematic basis (currently 6 months or more), and reasonably expects the work to continue, they can make a claim.

 - A trainee under a traineeship, or an apprentice whose employment is limited to the period of the contract of training.
-(The Accreditation and Registration Council can in some cases resolve disputes about the dismissal of trainees.)

 - An independent contractor